ccoenraets/forcejs/README.md

     };
     ```

-1. Create a file named `index.html` in your project's root directory:
+1. In your project's root directory, create a file named `index.html`:

     ```
     <!DOCTYPE html>